ngParty/ng-metadata/README.md

 There is already an existing project, which gives us Angular 2 like syntax for Angular 1, [ng-forward](https://github.com/ngUpgraders/ng-forward)

 While I respect all the hard work of the `ng-forward` team, there were things that I didn't like about their solution.

-Lemme list just few:
+Anyway that project (ngForward) is unmaintained with old/wrong angular 2 API's and isn't production ready at all.

 - it tries to mirror angular 2 with lots of under the hood abstractions which is just not feasible because there are major differences, how things work in ng1 an ng2
-- it tries to do a lot unnecessary work ( support ES5/ES6  like angular 2 does )
+- it tries to do a lot unnecessary work, which was never finished ( support ES5/ES6  like angular 2 does )
 - doesn't provides angular 2 like DI via constructor parameters because `babel` just won't support parameter decorators
 - forces you to rewrite templates, so you can't be just 100% sure that your code will work as before
-- presents totally different unit testing story like you have been used to for ng1

 > although we started a discussion about [collaboration](https://github.com/ngUpgraders/ng-forward/issues/138) I just don't think after further analysis, that we can merge our project one way or another.'